 One day after soft-launching Fubo Sportsbook in New Jersey, executives at FuboTV doubled down on plans to put its sportsbook business “under strategic review” as it looks for commercial partners to help run it.

-Fubo Gaming, a subsidiary of FuboTV, has market access agreements with Caesars Entertainment in 10 states: Arizona, Indiana, Iowa, Louisiana, Mississippi, Missouri, New Jersey, Ohio, Pennsylvania, and Texas.
+Fubo Gaming, a subsidiary of FuboTV, has market access agreements with Caesars Entertainment in four states: Indiana, Louisiana, Mississippi, and Missouri.

 Sportsbook “Under Strategic Review”